knative/serving-operator/README.md

 ## Run the Operator

-The operator watches for an 'Install' custom resource, so you'll need to register it:
+The operator watches for an `Install` custom resource, so you'll need to register it:

     $ kubectl apply -f deploy/crds/serving_v1alpha1_install_crd.yaml

-Once the operator is up (see next sections), trigger the installation by creating an 'Install' CR.
-There are currently no fields expected in its 'spec' but its 'status' should contain a list of the installed resources and their version.
+Once the operator is up (see next sections), trigger the installation by creating an `Install` CR.
+There are currently no fields expected in its `spec` but its `status` should contain a list of the installed resources and their version.

     $ kubectl apply -f deploy/crds/serving_v1alpha1_install_cr.yaml
     $ kubectl get install -oyaml

+To uninstall,

+    $ kubectl delete -f deploy/crds/serving_v1alpha1_install_cr.yaml

 ### Outside Cluster

     $ operator-sdk up local